OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

   slow down parallel execution, such as insufficient memory bandwidth, contention on parallel resources, false sharing, etc.)

-- **Burdened parallelism**
-  The burdened parallelism is the ratio of work to burdened span.
-It can be thought of as a lower bound for the parallelism of the computation assuming worst-case parallel scheduling.
+- ***Burdened parallelism***: the ratio of work to burdened span.
+It can be interpreted as a lower bound for the parallelism of the computation assuming worst-case parallel scheduling.

 {% alert "info" %}